Ratio restrictions prevent hiring of apprentices, says OEL survey

-“There’s a skill shortage,” agrees Dave Achison, former OEL board chair and owner of Achison Electric.
+“There’s a skill shortage,” agrees Dave Ackison, former OEL board chair and owner of Ackison Electric.
 “A 1:1 ratio would solve many issues.”

 The province’s current ratio structure allows an electrical employer to hire one apprentice for each of the first four journeymen (i.e. ‘1:1’), but imposes tighter restrictions thereafter, such that multiple journeymen must be added before a new apprentice can join them.